 Management of some sleep conditions may involve other specialists.

-Dr. Behrens: “Our treatment approach also depends on the severity of the patient’s condition.
-If a patient has severe sleep apnea, we can evaluate their upper airway anatomy to consider tonsil removal or deviated nasal septum surgery.
-In this case, we could work with an ear, nose and throat specialist as part of treatment.”
+The treatment approach also depends on the severity of the patient’s condition.
+If a patient has severe sleep apnea, doctors can evaluate their upper airway anatomy to consider tonsil removal or deviated nasal septum surgery.
+In this case, they could work with an ear, nose and throat specialist as part of treatment.

 Innovative devices can treat certain conditions such as sleep apnea.

-Dr. Behrens: “We collaborate with other disciplines to make sure the patient gets the care they need.
+Doctors collaborate with other disciplines to make sure the patient gets the care they need.
 There is a new device for moderate to severe obstructive apnea called Inspire, which is implanted in the chest wall to stimulate the hypoglossal nerve, moving the tongue forward and opening the airway during sleep.
-Back at our office, we connect to the device through an electronic tablet, which allows us to download data and adjust settings.
+Doctors connect to the device through an electronic tablet, which allows them to download data and adjust settings.

 Sleep hygiene coaching can help patients make sustainable changes.